Table of Contents

 Wondering how your one wrong step impacts to the security of your application right?

-Always Avoid Setting 777 Permission to your Project
+`Always Avoid Setting 777 Permission to your Project`

 Let’s fix this issue in the next step:

-Set Laravel 5 Files Folders Permission and Ownership:
+Set Laravel Files Folders Permission and Ownership:

 First step you need take is find the web server user and that is very simple, for apache it is set to www-data, but do make sure by using following command, go ahead and ssh to your server by using terminal and run below command:

-ps aux | egrep '(apache|httpd)' |
+ps aux | egrep '(apache|httpd)'

 You should get output similar to this:

 www-data 19484 0.0 6.1 432140 62892 ?
 S 07:44 0:01 /usr/sbin/apache2 -k start www-data 19552 0.0 4.5 347716 45808 ?
 S 07:50 0:01 /usr/sbin/apache2 -k start www-data 19553 0.0 6.0 426104 61328 ?
 S 07:50 0:00 /usr/sbin/apache2 -k start www-data 19566 0.0 5.6 426876 57764 ?
 S 07:50 0:00 /usr/sbin/apache2 -k start www-data 19570 0.0 5.6 426312 57160 ?
 S 07:50 0:00 /usr/sbin/apache2 -k start www-data 19759 0.0 5.2 426332 53328 ?
 S 07:59 0:00 /usr/sbin/apache2 -k start www-data 19760 0.0 4.5 349176 46152 ?
 S 07:59 0:00 /usr/sbin/apache2 -k start www-data 20008 0.0 0.8 342060 8912 ?
-S 08:07 0:00 /usr/sbin/apache2 -k start root 20120 0.0 0.0 14992 976 pts/0 S+ 08:08 0:00 grep -E --color=auto (apache|httpd) |
+S 08:07 0:00 /usr/sbin/apache2 -k start root 20120 0.0 0.0 14992 976 pts/0 S+ 08:08 0:00 grep -E --color=auto (apache|httpd)

-This output clearly saying that apache is running by www-data
+This output clearly saying that apache is running by `www-data`, so we get our user.

-change the directory/project-directory owner to www-data
+change the directory/project-directory owner to `www-data`, use following command:

-sudo chown -R www-data:www-data /var/www/path/your/project/ |
+sudo chown -R www-data:www-data /var/www/path/your/project/

 Example: (replace example-project-name to your project directory name)

-sudo chown -R www-data:www-data /var/www/example-project-name/ |
+sudo chown -R www-data:www-data /var/www/example-project-name/

 Set Folders permissions to 755 and file of your project to 644: